FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

-Traffic Profile is a composite quantity containing all attributes other than Trial Load and Trial Duration, that are needed for unique determination of the trial to be performed.
+Traffic Profile is a composite quantity containing all attributes other than Trial Load and Trial Duration, that are needed for unique determination of the Trial to be performed.

 Discussion:

-All the attributes are assumed to be constant during the search, and the composite is configured on the Measurer by the Manager before the search starts.
+All the attributes are assumed to be constant during the search, and the composite is configured on the Measurer by the Manager before the Search starts.
 This is why the traffic profile is not part of the Trial Input.

 As a consequence, implementations of the Manager and the Measurer